discord/focus-layers/README.md

 This library was created after multiple attempts at using other focus locking libraries and wanting something with a simpler implementation that leverages the browser's APIs as much as possible, and fewer implications on DOM and Component structures.
-There are multiple other options out there that perform a simlar job in different ways, such as:
+There are multiple other options out there that perform a similar job in different ways, such as:

 - [react-focus-lock](https://github.com/theKashey/react-focus-lock): Lots of options, very flexible, but uses a lot of DOM nodes and attributes.